+Example Application of Audio Guidelines for Text and Graphics 18.
+Mr. Yang is driving to the school located at (2, 0) on the coordinate grid.
 A coordinate plane with x- and y-axes ranging from zero to six.
 The grid shows the location of the four schools: Jackson, Prairie View, Cedar Crest, and Lincoln.
-A coordinate plane with x- and y-axes ranging from negative six to six.
-Rectangle ABCD is shown on th grid.
+Use the diagram below to answer question 7. y f A coordinate plane with x- and y-axes ranging from negative six to six.
+Rectangle ABCD is shown on the grid.